pletfix/docs/en/responses.md

 <a name="method-json"></a>
 #### `json()` {.method}

-The `json` method gets a new JSON response:
+The `json` method gets a JSON response:

     return response()->json($data);